evan-ravenelle/tf_skill_assessment/README.md

     - BGP settings were added to the Azure networking module VNET and local gateways
 - IP subnet ranges were selected for expandability and to ensure enough IP space; without knowing the requirements of the application, it's difficult to estimate what this requirement could be so went with the middle-path
 - There are no route tables, SGs, or NACLs configured.
 As I was running short on time, I did not include these, but a proper solution should include these.
+- Consider adding multi-AZ (AWS) and multi-region (Azure) support for transit connections as well as VPC subnets and VNETS.

 ## Deploying
 -